wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 Our current beta supports YouTube.
 We will add additional players such as Vimeo and JWPlayer in subsequent releases.
 If you have a specific player you would like to see us support drop us a line at info@scenechat.com

 **What else is coming down the road?**
-Scenechat will be continuing to add functionality, allowing you to improve advertising inventory and revenues tied to points of interest in videos, as well as creating deeper engagement between your audience and your website via your video offerings
+We are very customer publisher centric, adding functionality that enables our customers to maximize the reach and impact of their videos.
+Some future enhancements include: adding new advertising inventory tied to points of interest in videos, as well as creating deeper engagement between your audience and your website via your time-based interactivity.

 **Is there a cost for the SceneChat service or plugin?**
 This current beta represents SceneChat's Basic Service.
-Basic Service is FREE and will always remain so.
-We'll use this beta period to help determine usage tiers.
+Our Basic Service is FREE and will always remain so.
+We'll use this beta period to help determine usage tiers and feature interest.
 We also plan to release higher-end features such as single-user sign on, look and feel customization, an API for tighter integration, as well as more detailed analytics.

 == Screenshots ==